 - How will you prevent liquids and corrosive gases from being drawn into other laboratory components or the building’s central vacuum systems?
 Traps (Kjeldahl) and condensers should be used to insure these chemicals do not enter the vacuum system.

-- Are relief valves are necessary for your vacuum work?
+- Are relief valves necessary for your vacuum work?

 - What methods are necessary to protect vacuum pumps?

 - What maintenance schedules are necessary, including changing the vacuum pump oil?
-Pump oil needs to be disposed as a chemical waste.
+Pump oil needs to be disposed of as chemical waste.